 Theo Chocolate

 Theo Chocolate joined Seattle’s funky Fremont neighborhood in 2005 and has been delighting visitors with scratch-made chocolate ever since.
-As the first chocolate shop in North America to get organic and fair trade certified, they’re true innovators, always working hard to push the industry forward.
-Their innovative spirit shines through in all their products, too, like their Caramel Pecan Turtle, Lunar Pie, and Peanut Butter Buddy Bar.
+As the first chocolate shop in North America to get organic and fair trade certified, they’re true innovators.
+Don’t miss their Caramel Pecan Turtle, Lunar Pie, and Peanut Butter Buddy Bar.
+You’ll find their factory next to the Fremont Sunday Market, making it easy to experience the full local flavor in just one trip.

 Spokandy